 "I enjoyed using these, and they offered up visible overnight results." — Bianca Lambert, Product Tester

 A K-beauty mask is one of the easiest ways to experience all the benefits of Korean skincare.
-The Glow Recipe Watermelon Sleeping Mask is our overall top pick, an overnight treatment that hydrates and gently exfoliates. if you want to try a variety of different options, each suited to a particular complexion need, check out the InnisFree My Real Squeeze Mask, standout sheet masks that offer a little something for everyone.
+The Glow Recipe Watermelon Sleeping Mask is our overall top pick, an overnight treatment that hydrates and gently exfoliates.
+If you want to try a variety of different options, each suited to a particular complexion need, check out the Innisfree My Real Squeeze Mask (vie at Innisfree), standout sheet masks that offer a little something for everyone.

 Chang says the most important thing is to think about what your skin needs and aligning that with a mask that contains an ingredient to help you reach those goals.
 Many K-beauty masks center around one or two key ingredients that are meant to do particular things, and as such are best for certain skin types.
 For example, look for vitamin C if you want brighter skin, tea tree if you’re oily or acne-prone, and aloe for soothing.

 The Material of the Mask

 Many K-beauty masks are sheet masks, but, setting aside ingredients for a second, the material of the mask itself, matters, too, says Chang.
 “Cotton masks tend to be non-irritating and provide rich moisture.
 Hydrogel masks have a cooling effect but may rip easily, while cellulose masks adhere well to the skin, allowing its ingredients to absorb better,” she explains.